monbro/opensemanticapi-go-lang/doc/testing.md

 * check the goconvey documenation: https://github.com/smartystreets/goconvey/wiki/Documentation
 * and check the available assertions: https://github.com/smartystreets/goconvey/wiki/Assertions

+Add the flag "-v" to print log messages to each command or see https://github.com/golang/glog/blob/master/glog.go.

 **How to run all test's manually**

 * ```go test github.com/monbro/opensemanticapi-go-lang/tests/scraper```